 They also tried to draw a landscape with their nondominant hands like Renoir did when he broke his right arm in a bicycle accident!
 They giggled their way through this one.

-Here is the assembling of the lapbook and photos of the finished product:
+Assembling of the lapbook and photos of the finished product

 I believe figuring out where to put their collection of mini-books, flaps, and folded display material was half the fun 🙂